Naxesss/MapsetVerifier/README.md

 ![Mapset Verifier](https://i.imgur.com/O4d2jTa.png)

-Mapset Verifier (MV) is a desktop app which tests quantifyable issues in [beatmapsets](https://osu.ppy.sh/help/wiki/Beatmaps) [osu!](https://en.wikipedia.org/wiki/Osu!), such as unsnapped objects and unused files.
+Mapset Verifier (MV) is a desktop app which tests quantifyable issues in [beatmapsets](https://osu.ppy.sh/help/wiki/Beatmaps) from [osu!](https://en.wikipedia.org/wiki/Osu!), such as unsnapped objects and unused files.
 Many of these issues would otherwise disqualify the map from being [ranked](https://osu.ppy.sh/help/wiki/Beatmap_ranking_procedure#ranked).
 Although mainly aimed at [Beatmap Nominators](https://osu.ppy.sh/help/wiki/Beatmap%20Nominators), this can also be used by mapset creators and reviewers to speed up [the ranking process](https://osu.ppy.sh/help/wiki/Beatmap_ranking_procedure).

 MV is a successor to the game's built-in [AiMod](https://osu.ppy.sh/help/wiki/Beatmap_Editor/AiMod) and [Sieg's Modding Assistant](https://osu.ppy.sh/community/forums/topics/359381), providing more features and greater scalability.
 Some examples include auto-updates, plugin support, and integrated documentation and diff utilities.